Answers to frequently asked questions of the Oakland County Friend of the Court (FOC).

 If the IWN payments have stopped, call or write for enforcement.

-If you know of a settlement the payor will be receiving, bank accounts, or Michigan property the payor owns, write to the FOC and request a lien.
+If you know of a settlement the payer will be receiving, bank accounts, or Michigan property the payer owns, write to the FOC and request a lien.
 Please provide as much information as possible, such as the bank name, address, account number and the legal description of the property.

 If none of the above applies, write to us with both parties names and the docket number at: